 Some call it the decisive moment.
 Look for the best moment, and for you to capture it take multiple shot.
 Bert’s moment can’t be found with just one shot!

 Street photography aims to capture emotion and humanity.
 There are different types of emotion, anger, love, happiness, and sadness.
 It is hard to capture emotion.
 The first thing to do is to look it in the street, in people’s gestures, body language, and facial expressions, once you see that be ready to click the camera.

 Once you found the interesting subject, the next thing to do is to focus on the details.

 What is the best camera for street photography?

 Is there really a bad camera for street photography?
-My answer is no. Today there’s a lot of camera to choose from, and they are all comes with great features and price.
-In my opinion the best camera is the one that you can always bring with you.
+My answer is no. Today there’s a lot of cameras to choose from, and they are all comes with great features and price.
+In my opinion, the best camera is the one that you can always bring with you.
 It shouldn’t be expensive.
-It should be the extensive of your eyes.
-It should be the extension of you.
-The ones that allows you to connect with people.
+It should be the extension of your eyes.
+It should be an extension of you.
+The ones that allow you to connect with people.
 The one that allows you to capture every moment.
-The best camera is your smart phone, Film camera, DSLR or any camera that you already have.
+The best camera is your smartphone, Film camera, DSLR, or any camera that you already have.
 The best camera belongs to you!
 Just believe in your talent.

-Most of the photographers are using DSLR to shoot their subject, because of its more advance features than the other camera.
+Most of the photographers are using DSLR to shoot their subject, because of its more advanced features than the other camera.

 Pros of using a DSLR when shooting street photography:

 • No shutter log